 Adolescence can be a difficult time for fathers and daughters.
 As little girls grow into young women, it can be hard for dads to figure where, and how, they fit in.

-“As parents, our roles change over time,” says Dr. Jerry Bubrick, director of the Anxiety Disorders Center at the Child Mind Institute.
+“As parents, our roles change over time,” says Dr. Jerry Bubrick, a clinical psychologist at the Child Mind Institute.
 “When our daughters are young, our job is to protect them physically and emotionally, but as they get older we have to take on more of a consulting role.”

 It’s an important transition for both parents, but one that can be especially challenging for dads, who often get the message that their primary role is to be “in charge” — to fix problems when they arise, and to protect their daughters, especially once dating becomes part of the mix.

 We’ve put together 10 tips to help dads and daughters navigate the inevitable changes that come with adolescence and stay close during a transitional — and often tumultuous — time.

 When kids are young it’s important to be directive: Don’t run!
 Don’t touch.
 Stay close.
 But, as girls grow up and start seeking more independence, our job shifts, says Dr. Bubrick.
 “Instead of making decisions for them, we want to guide them in making smart decisions for themselves.”

 “It’s natural to want to keep your daughter safe,” says Dr. Bubrick, but when it comes to maintaining a close, open relationship, what was protective and necessary when she was a child can start to feel restrictive, and become a source of major tension.
 Instead, he says, fathers should practice listening, not lecturing.